 Gómez González, María de los Ángeles & Ana Patricia García Varela

-This list is based on CrossRef data as of 03 december 2021.
+This list is based on CrossRef data as of 25 november 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.

 Any errors therein should be reported to them.